petahbred/disney-takehome/README.md

 ### Unit Tests

 - Currently there are no unit tests.
-If given more time, I would follow Test-Driven development and prevent any build up of technical debt.
+If given more time, I would follow Test-Driven development to increase app reliability and reduce technical debt.

 ### End to End Testing